alejandro-soto-franco/EllipticPDE/README.md

 # EllipticPDE

-A Lean 4 formalisation, on top of Mathlib, of the solvability theory of linear second-order elliptic operators in divergence form on a bounded domain:
+A Lean 4 formalisation of the solvability theory of linear second-order elliptic operators in divergence form on a bounded domain:

 $$-\nabla\cdot(A\nabla u) + b\cdot\nabla u + c\,u = f \ \text{ in } \Omega,